Quick Stats

 Decision Timeline

-Decision timelines vary by program and are not consistently published.
+Decision timelines vary by programme and are not consistently published.
 The Fund for Change process involves multiple stages (survey review, invitation to apply, formal application review, interviews/site visits), which can take several months from initial survey to final decision.

 Notifications are typically made via email and through the Submittable portal.